 Student support services

-In your first year of International Studies your mentor will also provide you with practical information, such as how to register for exams.
-Furthermore, during your first year you will have a couple of meetings with your mentor group.
-During these meetings several important subjects will be addressed, such as study skills, time management and you will obtain practical information you can use to get the most out of your studies.
+In your first year your mentor will provide you with practical information, such as how to register for exams.
+The mentor group will meet on a regular basis during the first year, to discuss issues such as study skills and time management, and to share practical information that will allow you to get the most out of your studies.